adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 **Mutable:** Value could change during its lifetime.

 #### Thread safety
-Threadsafety is about trying to protect the data from uncontrolled concurrent access.
+Thread-safety is about trying to protect the data from uncontrolled concurrent access.
 Whether an object needs to be thread-safe depends on whether it will be accessed from multiple threads.
 This is a property of **how an object is used in a program and not what it does**.

 Making an object thread-safe requires using **synchronization** to coordinate access to its mutable state.
 Failing to do so could result in **data corruption and other undesirable consequences.**